Karthik-1221/RESTAURANT-DATASET-REGRESSION/README.md

-You
-readme for restaurant dataset
-Copilot
-A README file for a restaurant dataset typically includes information about the dataset, how to use it, and any other relevant details.
+A Restaurant dataset typically includes information about the dataset, how to use it, and any other relevant details.
 Here's a basic template you can use for your README file:

 Restaurant Dataset
 Overview